-How Depreciation Can Affect Your Personal or Business Taxes
+How Depreciating Assets Can Affect Your Business Taxes

-Depreciation is an income tax deduction that allows a taxpayer to recover the cost of property or assets he’s purchased and “placed in service," meaning it is used in his trade or business.
-A fixed asset is an asset that a business or firm will use to earn income.
-In this situation, the owner of the business does not anticipate selling the asset within a year of acquiring it, but rather the asset will still be "in service" after that period of time and will help produce long-term income.
-Residential real estate can also be depreciated.
+A fixed asset is one that a business or firm will use to earn income.
+The owner of the business doesn't anticipate selling the asset within a year of acquiring it.
+It will continue to be "in service" after that period of time and it will help produce long-term income.

 - Computers and software